astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

-Reference to an instance of [Regex](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Text.RegularExpressions.Regex 'System.Text.RegularExpressions.Regex') that is a compiled regex pattern to match `"C:\folder\path"` or `--root="\\server\share\path"` with or without quotes.
+Regex pattern to match valid Windows pathnames.
+This pattern supports both drive-letter paths and UNC pathnames.

 ##### Remarks

-This particular regex supports both drive-letter paths and UNC pathnames.
+This regex allows an optional trailing backslash, checks for illegal characters, and excludes reserved device names.

+<a name='F-xyLOGIX-Validators-PathnameValidator-ReservedDeviceNames'></a>
+### ReservedDeviceNames `constants`

+##### Summary

+Array of reserved Windows device names that are not allowed in any path segment.

 <a name='P-xyLOGIX-Validators-PathnameValidator-Instance'></a>
 ### Instance `property`